-- State where no religion has been given official (legal) recognition by the government. - Importance of the concept of equality of all religions. - Stop the domination of the religious group. - There should be a clear distinction between religious institutions and institutions of state, only then peace, freedom and equality will be established. - Avoiding any kind of religious association. - In such symptoms, one should be committed to principles that give importance to freedom from peace, freedom, religious oppression, discrimination and taboo.
+- A State where no religion has been given official (legal) recognition by the government. - Importance to the concept of equality of all religions. - Stopping the domination of the religious group. - There should be a clear distinction between religious institutions and institutions of state, Then only peace, freedom and equality will be established. - Avoiding any kind of religious association. - In such symptoms, one should be committed to such principles and aims which give importance to freedom from religious oppression, discrimination and taboo, along with establishing peace and religious freedom.

-European Model of Secularism: -
+The Western Model of Secularism: -

-American Model of Religion and the separation of state power is considered as mutual prohibition.
-Religion will not interfere in matters of state power.

-- This concept describes freedom and equality in an individualistic manner. - There is no place for pro-state religious reforms in secularism.
+- American Model of Religion and the separation of state power is considered as mutual prohibition.
+Religion does not interfere in matters of state power. - This concept describes freedom and equality in an individualistic manner. - There is no space for pro-state religious reforms in secularism.

-Indian Model of Secularism:-
+The Indian Model of Secularism:-

-- Indian secularism does not merely emphasize the separation between religion and state. - Gives freedom to minority and all persons to adopt religion. - In Indian constitution, minorities have the right to find their own problems and can also get help through state power. - After the 42nd Amendment 1976 in the Preamble of the Indian Constitution, the word 'secular' was added. - Among the fundamental rights, the right to religious freedom, the right to equality and the right to education and culture provides equal opportunities to all religions.
+- The Indian secularism does not merely emphasize the separation between religion and state. - Gives freedom to minority and all persons to adopt religion. - In Indian constitution, minorities have the right to find their own problems and can also get help through state power. - After the 42nd Amendment 1976 in the Preamble of the Indian Constitution, the word 'secular' was added. - Among the fundamental rights, the right to religious freedom, the right to equality and the right to education and culture provides equal opportunities to all religions.